 In popular culture, those with schizophrenia are often depicted as being violent, sadistic, and unpredictable.
 This stereotype should not be placed on the entire population, however, because many people with schizophrenia are nonviolent and would hurt themselves before hurting anyone else.
-Due to this myth, unfortunately many people with schizophrenia experience a lower quality of life, lower rate of employment and housing, and greater stress.
+Due to this myth, unfortunately, many people with schizophrenia experience a lower quality of life, lower rate of employment and housing, and greater stress.

 Myth #2: Schizophrenia is caused by bad parenting.

-There are many factors that relate to the development of schizophrenia, including: genetics, use of street drugs, environmental triggers such as not receiving proper nutrients before you were born, biological issues, and more.
+There are many factors that relate to the development of schizophrenia, including genetics, use of street drugs, environmental triggers such as not receiving proper nutrients before you were born, biological issues, and more.
 Contrary to popular beliefs of the 20th century, no research has shown that bad parenting causes schizophrenia.

 Myth #3: Schizophrenia involves multiple personalities.

 A common misunderstanding is that schizophrenia is like multiple personality disorder, now called dissociative disorder.
 These disorders are different, however, because schizophrenia involves a disconnected from reality while dissociative disorder involves different manifestations of one’s personality.
-While a person with schizophrenia may hear different voices, this is not exhibited as a form of themselves like it is with those who have dissociative disorder.
+While a person with schizophrenia may hear different voices, this is not exhibited as a form of themselves like it is with those who have a dissociative disorder.